OUR PEOPLE

 Sciences at the University of California, School of Public Health and Researcher at the Safer Consumer Products

 (SCP) Program at the Department of Toxic Substances Control.
-She has over six years of experience advocating for
+She has nearly a decade of experience advocating for

 comprehensive approaches to chemical risk assessment and policy frameworks that protect the public from harmful